Are you ready for some football … food?! Participate in all the fun football festivities with these vegan game-day appetizers and treats.

 Forget football: A platter of these Vietnamese sandwiches—packed with tofu, jalapeños, and cucumbers—will score major points at any party.

-You can prepare a large number of these Super Bowl spirals in just a few minutes.
+You can prepare a large number of these spirals in just a few minutes.
 Healthy Happy Life says that some of the best ingredients include roasted red pepper spread, baby spinach, edamame, and avocado.
 Yes, please!

 Chow Vegan offers a kind of choose-your-own-adventure recipe with vegan pockets.
 You can fill them with pizza sauce, seitan sausage, and vegan cheese for an Italian pocket—or try sautéed spinach, mushrooms, and vegan cheese for a Mediterranean twist.
 Imagine the possibilities!